Lygia Pape: Later career

 Later on in the 1960s and 1970s, Pape produced more videos and installations using sarcastic and critical metaphors against the Brazilian dictatorship.
 From the 1980s onward, these metaphors became more subtle.

 Among the videos produced in this period, the seminal film made in 1975 by Pape, Eat Me, has evoked the interest in exploring the attraction and repulsion in gender and sexuality.
 The sensual movements of a female and a male mouth are presented in slow motion, which is referred to as an implication of a vagina as well as the actions of “sucking and expelling objects”, according to Claudia Calirman.
 Although Pape persisted that this work should not be viewed as a thesis, the film reveals sexism by “implicating the viewer in the objectification of women”.

 Her artwork worked as a vehicle for existential, sensorial, and psychological life experiences, much of it based in geometry and relying on both the intellectual and physical participation of the viewer.
 A 1967 work, O Ovo, had installation participants crawl inside a cube-shaped structure of wooden boards covered in plastic film, and then push through the film to simulate the act of being born.

 From 1972 to 1985, Pape taught semiotics at the School of Architecture at the Universidade Santa Úrsula in Rio de Janeiro, and was appointed professor in the School of Fine Arts of the Universidade Federal do Rio de Janeiro in 1983 as well.
-In 1980 she received a masters degree in philosophy from the Federal University of Rio de Janeiro.
+In 1980 she received a master's degree in philosophy from the Federal University of Rio de Janeiro.
 In her teaching, Pape introduced her mostly middle and upper class students to the informal architecture of Rio de Janeiro's favelas, with particular focus on Maré.
 In her films, photography, and teaching of the 1970s and 1980s, Pape sought to investigate architectural forms and sociability of urban space in Rio de Janeiro.

+In 1981 Pape received a Guggenheim Fellowship.

-Pape’s first retrospective exhibition was held in 2000, with a close focus on her print practice in chronological delineation.
+Pape's first retrospective exhibition was held in 2000, with a close focus on her print practice in chronological delineation.
 She viewed these works as “a generative source of her fifty-plus years of artistic creation”.
 When reinterpreting these artworks, Pape also adopted the form of photography with no surprise.

 The Ttéias series

 Of all of Pape's works, Ttéias (1979) is perhaps most emblematic of her artistic process.
 The Ttéias was first conceived in 1979, but it was not until the 1990s that it was produced in full scale.
 In 1978 Lygia Pape began to experiment arranging and rearranging metallic strings together with her students at the Parque Lage Gardens in Rio de Janeiro.
 Pape invented the word "Ttéias", which is a pun based on the Portuguese word for "web" ("teia") and for "a person or thing of grace" ("teteia").
 This series consists of an immersive staging of semi-transparent prisms, which were created using gold thread.
-This piece blends realism and imaginary art, allowing the viewer to interperate Ttéias by walking through it.
+This piece blends realism and imaginary art, allowing the viewer to interpret Ttéias by walking through it.